usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 the digital space (i.e., an approach that differs from the approach that the Department has taken for physical access).
-Only a few commenters believed that the Department should require 100 percent conformance to WCAG 2.1 Level AA, as is generally required for newly constructed facilities.
-227 Commenters generally discussed two reasons why a different approach was appropriate: differences between the physical and digital space and increased litigation risk.
+Only a few commenters believed that the Department should require 100 percent conformance to WCAG 2.1 Level AA, as is generally required for newly constructed facilities. {% fn 227 %} Commenters generally discussed two reasons why a different approach was appropriate: differences between the physical and digital space and increased litigation risk.

 First, many commenters, including commenters from State and local government entities and trade groups representing public accommodations, emphasized how the built environment differs from the digital environment.
-These commenters agreed with the Department’s suggestion in the NPRM that the dynamic and interconnected nature of web content and mobile apps could present unique challenges for compliance.
-228
+These commenters agreed with the Department’s suggestion in the NPRM that the dynamic and interconnected nature of web content and mobile apps could present unique challenges for compliance. {% fn 228 %}

 Digital content changes much more frequently than buildings do.
 Every modification to web content or a mobile app could lead to some risk of falling out of perfect